-Up to 60 minutes of run time.
+Provides up to 60 minutes of runtime.
 Built for deep-cleaning large homes with pets.
 Advanced filtration captures most allergens.
-Superior suction power, yet operates quietly.
+Superior Dyson suction power, yet operates quietly.
 Lightweight.
 User-facing LCD screen displays remaining battery life.

 Quite affordable.
 Offers features and capabilities for a reasonable price, including multi-floor cleaning and a sturdy build.
-Battery provides 40 minutes of fade-free operation.
+Battery life consists of 40 minutes of fade-free operation.
 Lightweight and easy to maneuver.
-Available in 4 different colors.
+Available in four colors.

-In addition to powerful suction that's driven by cyclonic technology, this vacuum has an impressive feature set that includes a telescopic pipe, 5-layer HEPA filtration, and dual charging station.
-Operates for an hour before needing charge.
-Lightweight.
+In addition to suction power driven by cyclonic technology, the Samsung Jet 90 offers impressive features including a telescopic pipe, five-layer HEPA filter, and dual charging station.
+Operates for an hour before requiring a recharge.

-Company's claim of 60 minutes runtime per charge is questionable.
+Company's claim of a 60-minute runtime per charge is questionable.

-We love how easy it is to convert this vacuum into a handheld one for cleaning steps, cars, and more.
+We love how easily the Shark converts into a handheld vacuum for cleaning steps, cars, and more.
 Delivers decent suction power that picks up pet hair well.
 HEPA filtration traps dirt particles and allergens.
 Small footprint makes for easy storage.

 Top-heavy.
-Battery life not impressive.
+Battery life is not impressive.
 Noisy.
 May clog.

-Features 3 suction power modes and a sealed filtration system that traps fine dust particles.
+Features three suction power modes and a sealed filtration system that traps fine dust particles.
 Runs up to 40 minutes on a single charge.
-Capable of lying flat or converting into a compact handheld vac to clean inconvenient spots.
+Capable of lying flat or converting into a compact handheld vac to clean up inconvenient spots.
 LED lights increase visibility of dust and dirt.

 Some questions regarding lifespan and durability.
-Few users have complained about weak suction.
+Several users have complained about weak suction.